 Discover examples and inspirations to draft your perfect elevator pitch.

-if you interact with a person for the first time, never pitch in your sales line at once.
-This makes you look over eager and prospective customers may think that you might spam. “ Elevator pitches only sound effective when you are talking to a chance-met friend or an acquaintance and the talk leads to where you work or what you do.
+If you interact with a person for the first time, never pitch in your sales line at once.
+This makes you look eager and prospective customers may think that you might spam. “ Elevator pitches only sound effective when you are talking to a chance-met friend or an acquaintance and the talk leads to where you work or what you do.
 That is the time to deliver an electric line or two which should interest the listener into asking more questions.”